ch007m/my-kratix-idpbuilder/README.md

 To simulate a more natural environment running in a company, we will now create some additional clusters representing either the `dev`, `test` and `prod` machines or different machines created for: `team-1`, `team-2` having different needs, services that kratix can deal with using `Promises` and `requests`.

 For that purpose we will create some additional clusters using the `idpbuilder` tool.

-Prior to create a new cluster, it is needed first to register on the Gitea server running on the IDPlatform the folders where the dependencies and resources generated from the Promises's requests will be store like a Destination CR to let Kratix to apply the resources to the target worker cluster where an Argo CD agent is running.
+But prior to create a new cluster, it is needed first to register on Kratix the new Destination, one for worker cluster.

-To achieve this goal we will install a new package on the cluster using the helm chart `kratix-new-destination` able to populate the needed resources and to execute a gitea curl job to create the folders `dependencies` and `resources` for a worker
+To achieve this goal we will install a new idpbuilder package on the cluster using the helm chart `kratix-new-destination` able to:
+- Populate the needed resources
+- Execute a gitea curl job to create the folders `dependencies` and `resources` for a worker

+**Note**: The package `kratix-new-destination` uses an [ApplicationSet](idp/kratix-new-destination/kratix-new-destination.yaml) resource able to create an Argo CD Application for each needed worker cluster.
+Feel free to review the ApplicationSet file to add more workers, change the labels, etc

 ```shell
 idpbuilder create --color --dev-password \